rstrudel/pyjob/README.md

 python -m pyjob.launch experiment.tpl experiment.yml --scheduler slurm
 ```

-You can define a set of parameters that are global to all the experiments in `slurm.yml`, for example the jobs logging directory `job_log_dir`, the job queue `queue` or the conda environment `conda_dir` you are using and so on.
-If one parameter is redefined in the user configuration file, then it overrides the default configuration.
+You can define a set of parameters that are global to all the experiments in `slurm.yml`.
+For example the jobs logging directory `job_log_dir`, the job queue `queue` or the conda environment `conda_dir` you are using and so on.
+If one parameter is redefined by the user configuration, then it overrides the default configuration.

 ## 4. Anaconda